aembke/fred.rs/bin/benchmark_metrics/README.md

 The [metrics](./metrics) folder has the results of running this on my desktop with the following parameters:

 * 32 CPUs, 64 GB, Ubuntu
-* Clustered deployment via local docker (3 primary nodes with one replica each)
+* Clustered deployment running via local docker (3 primary nodes with one replica each)
+* Centralized deployment running via local docker (no replicas)
 * No tracing features enabled
 * No TLS
 * 1_000_000 INCR commands with `assert-expected` enabled